-City Vista Apartments is a seven (7) story mixed-used project located at the northeast corner of NW 6th Avenue and Dr. Martin Luther King, Jr. Boulevard.
+City Vista Apartments is a seven (7) story mixed-used project located at the northeast corner of NW 6th Avenue and Martin Luther King, Jr. Boulevard.
 In addition to 111 residential units, this project has approximately 7,400 sq. ft. of non-residential ground floor space spread across two (2) buildings that are connected by breezeways.
 The non-residential ground floor space consists of a business center and community room for the apartment complex's residents, as well as 3,500 sq. ft. of co-working space for local entrepreneurs that the CRA will be leasing from the developer.
-Additionally, the project has a central parking lot and pedestrian-friendly plaza fronting Dr. Martin Luther King, Jr. Boulevard.
+Additionally, the project has a central parking lot and pedestrian-friendly plaza fronting Martin Luther King, Jr. Boulevard.

-The project broke ground in September 2016 and was completed February 2018.
+The project broke ground in September 2016 and is estimated for completion in the Spring of 2018.